nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 We will be using the user input `add n/John Doe p/98765432 e/johnd@example.com a/John street, block 123, #01-01 r/brUdder m/bza` as an example.

-1. The user inputs the command `add n/John Doe p/98765432 e/johnd@example.com a/John street, block 123, #01-01 r/brUdder m/bza`, intending to add a person with the specified details.
+1. The user inputs the command `add n/John Doe p/98765432 e/johnd@example.com a/John street, block 123, #01-01 r/brUdder m/bza`, intending to add a `Person` with the specified details.
 2. The `AddCommandParser` interprets the input.
 3. An `AddCommand` object is created.
 4. The `LogicManager` invokes the execute method of AddCommand.